ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ## Sequence of functionality/calls through _Chirp!_
 ![Sequence diagram of calls through the _Chirp!_ application.](images/SequenceCalls.png){width=500px}

 The illustration above shows a sequence diagram of calls through the _Chirp!_ application.
-There are four lifelines; 'Web browser', 'Chirp.Web', 'chirpdb' and 'OAuth' in the diagram.
-The web browser should be interpreted as the client, Chirp.Web as the web application of the program, chirpdb as the database and OAuth as the web protocol that handles the user authentication.
+There are four lifelines; 'Web Browser', 'Chirp.Web', 'chirpdb' and 'OAuth' in the diagram.
+The 'Web Browser' should be interpreted as the client, 'Chirp.Web' as the web application of the program, 'chirpdb' as the database and 'OAuth' as the web protocol that handles the user authentication.
 The diagram illustrates some of the communication that goes through the lifelines when using the _Chirp!_ application.

 \newpage
 # Process

 ## Build, test, release, and deployment
-Below are three illustrations of our workflows that build and test, release Chirp and lastly build and deploy.
+Below are three illustrations of our workflows that build, test, release and deploys the _Chirp!_ application.

 ![Activity diagram of the workflow for build and test of the _Chirp!_ application](images/BuildAndTest.png){width=250px}